 The Real Thomas - season six, episode eight (original airdate: 25/05/15)

 - Okay... this episode.
 Okay.
 So the basic plot of this one is that the gang find out that Thomas is actually a spy from Russia, right?
 And so 99% of the episode involves, well, Russia.
 Well, the thing is... for some reason, CN UK (or S&P, or whoever's in charge of censorship, I dunno) clearly had a problem with the Russian themes in this episode.
 (I have no idea why; normally I'd theorize about possible reasons they may have found it problematic, but this one's a bit out of my realm of knowledge; I don't know an awful lot about Russia, tbh.
-So all I can guess is that it may possibly have been something to do with politics?
-But that's a completely random guess, of course.)
+After a bit of research, I think it was likely due to continuing tensions between Russia and Ukraine; I guess they didn't want to deal with any potential fallout from airing the episode uncut.
+Either that or there's some other political-type reason for it that I'm not aware of.
+However, again, these are just guesses, we don't know for sure why this happened.)
 So, to get to the point - in the UK version, instead of Russia, Thomas is now a spy from the fictional country of Druznia.
 Of course, because so much of the episode involves Russia, this meant that many lines had to be redubbed, a lot of animation had to be edited.. etc etc. I think it would be safe to say there were far more things edited than were left intact.
 I've said "oh this is the most edited episode so far!" before, but this one just blows them all out of the water.
 Honestly, I'm amazed they even put the effort into censoring this one at all; it probably would've been a lot easier all round to just ban it.
 (I know, it's a plot-important ep, but hey, they've banned plenty of those in the last year.. -glances at Adventure Time-) But, for better or worse, they aired it, so here I am telling you about what they censored. :B

 - The first edit of the episode is also the first thing we see; specifically, the opening credits.
 The US version has all credits, including the title card, shown first in English, then "re-written" in Russian; the background of these credits is a red kind of gradient.
 However, the UK version has English credits throughout; they also changed the background to the usual blue/purple gradient (I'm guessing the line of thinking behind that edit was "red = Communism", although that's just a guess.
 Alternatively, it may have just been easier to change the background to the usual one, who knows).
 A side effect of this edit is that, presumably to accomodate for the fact that the credits are now slightly shorter (as they're not shown in two languages, it takes less time for them to be shown), the storyboarders' names are shown on two seperate screens instead of on the same screen.
 And it just goes downhill from here, folks.